Popsy Pop

-Popsy Pop (released in Italy as Fuori il Maloppo and internationally as The Butterfly Affair) is a 1971 Italian crime film produced by Sofracima.
+Popsy Pop is a 1971 crime film.
+It was a French and Italian co-production between the Paris-based Sofracima and Audifilm and the Rome-based Fida Cinematografica.

 It stars Claudia Cardinale, Stanley Baker and Henri Charrière, the real-life Papillon.

 Plot

 The Venezuelan hamlet Vista Alegra lives from recuperating diamonds from the muddy soil.
 Inspector Silva, a former private eye, has been put there as surveyor by the international diamond company to whom the locals sell their finds.

 One day, French singer Popsy Pop travelling with a giant edition of Alice in Wonderland and a doll called "Alice", arrives on the monthly boat accompanied by a small group of gangsters led by the elderly Marcou, who, with Popsy's aid, plan to steal the diamonds worth 2 million dollars, using the celebrations on the Venezuelan Independence day as cover.

 As planned, Silva starts courting and falling for Popsy - she calls him her King of Hearts - and at her request gives up guarding the diamonds that evening to listen to her performing the song Popsy Pop on the local stage.
 When the theft down goes as planned, Popsy alone escapes with the diamond by helicopter to Caracas, leaving her three accomplices behind, who are caught and prepared to be lynched by the angried local mob.
 After watching the mob leader kill Marcou's two accomplices, Silva convinces him to spare Marcou himself so he can help him in his search for Popsy and the diamonds.
 Silva and Marcou strike a deal: Marcou is to get Popsy, whom he loves, and 15 percent of the loot.